1. Procedure Purpose

 Auditing and Monitoring

 The most effective means to determine whether a compliance plan is successful is to monitor activities in relation to applicable laws and regulations to determine if those activities are being conducted in a compliant manner.
-The Millennium Chief Reporting Officer and Finance Director will established appropriate protocols and measures prior to release of DSRIP funds.
-Participants agree, as part of their Master Participation agreement, the Millennium and any government officials with oversight authority over Millennium or their designees have the right to audit, inspect, investigate, and evaluate any books, contracts, records, documents and other evidence of Participant and other individuals or entities performing functions or services related to Participant’s performance, including but not limited to access to medical records, encounter data and financial information related to DSRIP activities.
+Participants agree, as part of their Master Participation agreement, that Millennium and any government officials with oversight authority over Millennium or their designees have the right to audit, inspect, investigate, and evaluate any books, contracts, records, documents and other evidence of Participant and other individuals or entities performing functions or services related to Participant’s performance, including but not limited to access to medical records, encounter data and financial information related to DSRIP activities.
 Participant shall permit Millennium and any government officials with oversight authority over Millennium to conduct site visits of Participant, upon reasonable prior notice, to verify the performance of participant under this Agreement.
 The Millennium Compliance Officer will conduct various auditing and monitoring to measure compliance with and identification of risk areas of the DSRIP expectations and initiatives.
 Risk areas to Millennium during this phase of the DSRIP program include Participants and Participating Providers performance and progress toward DSRIP milestones.
 All Participants and Participating Providers are expected to cooperate fully with any such auditing and monitoring activities.
-A workplan will be developed by the Millennium Compliance Officer and the Board of Managers using a variety of sources and inputs such as identified risk areas, protocols and measurements, DOH/OMH/OASAS/ OMIG guidance, voluntary and compliance hotline inquires, DSRIP payment and milestones criteria, and any other source of that would be deemed beneficial.
+A work plan will be developed by the Millennium Compliance Officer and the Board of Managers using a variety of sources and inputs such as identified risk areas, protocols and measurements, DOH/OMH/OASAS/ OMIG guidance, voluntary and compliance hotline inquires, DSRIP payment and milestones criteria, and any other source of that would be deemed beneficial.
 In addition, the overall compliance will be measured using the Compliance Policies, Code of Conduct, Stark, and Anti-kickback Laws, DOH regulations, Anti-trust laws as well as others.

 The resolution process will include all actions necessary to fully correct any deficiencies.
 Follow up monitoring will be accomplished to ensure that corrective actions were implemented to resolve the issue and prevent future reoccurrence.